MartinJindra/docker_nextcloud/README.md

 ```

 Now is the hardest part.
 WAITING.
-The setup and start process of the Docker containers can take a while because a lot of stuff is taken care of by Docker like Let's Encrypt certificates.
+The setup and start process of the Docker containers can take a while because a lot of stuff is taken care of by Docker like setting up the Let's Encrypt certificates.

 When you think that everything is done visit your Nextcloud instance and start the setup process for Nextcloud.